seek-oss/skuba/.changeset/twelve-masks-turn.md

 lint: Add skuba patches

-This introduces patches which are run only once following a skuba update.
-This will automatically bump your skuba manifest version.
+This introduces patches which are run only once on the `lint` or `format` commands following a skuba update.
+If your build pipeline is utilising [autofixes](https://seek-oss.github.io/skuba/docs/deep-dives/github.html#github-autofixes), this should push any changes up automatixally.
+This will also bump your skuba manifest version.